Alamofire/Alamofire/README.md

 Alamofire.download(.GET, "http://httpbin.org/stream/100", destination: destination)
          .progress { bytesRead, totalBytesRead, totalBytesExpectedToRead in
              print(totalBytesRead)

+             // This closure is NOT called on the main queue for performance
+             // reasons.
+To update your ui, dispatch to the main queue. dispatch_async(dispatch_get_main_queue) {
+                 print("Total bytes read on main queue: \(totalBytesRead)") }
          }
          .response { request, response, _, error in print(response)